-For those who are impatient, Chapter 5, page 41, Logic-Sequences for the Seven Values, will succinctly abbreviate the process of building moral and ethical logic-sequences.
+For those you are impatient with detailed explanations of logic-sequences, Chapter 5, Logic-Sequences for the Seven Values provides a succinct abbreviation, though missing important elements.

-Proactive Moral DefinitionsFor the Four Primary Values
+Proactive Moral Definitions For the Four Primary Values

-Seven Values → Moral Definitions → Ethics Statement → Expressed Ethics → The Graces of Expressed Ethics of social stability into the far distant future.
+→ Seven Values → Moral Definitions → Ethics Statements → Expressed Ethics

+At first, the seven values do not seem nearly enough to give societies and nations the necessary support for their survival, and the development of social stability into the far distant future.
 The simplicity of their appearance is deceiving.
-What makes societal and international peace possible is the integrated nature of these values working together that reveals their unexpected synergism.
+What makes the possibility of societal and international peace possible is the integrated nature of those values working together that reveals their unexpected synergism.